 To change your logo go to the 'Page Master' under the 'Design' menu

 The hotel has laid some very convenient moorings in the bay but if there is a lot of southerly weather you may have to anchor round the north side of Rudh'Arduaine in North Asknish Bay where the moorings these days do not belong to the hotel but are tempting nevertheless.
 There is a small jetty and a farm track steeply up the hill to the hotel and gardens.
 The hotel advertises itself as having the best view in Scotland, and this may well be true if you avert your gaze from Craobh Haven, that ghastly pastiche of a Scottish fishing village.
 And don’t look too hard at the hotel itself which when it started as the Loch Melfort Motor Inn added the very ugly 'Cedar Wing' to the side of the splendid Edwardian House, presumably trying to ape the American concept of a motel because with car parking next to your bedroom door this is exactly what it looks like.
-Calum and Rachel Ross who took over in 2009 are extremely accommodating and helpful, the hotel is very child friendly with a small outdoor play area, and the food is excellent - definitely worth a detour.
+Calum and Rachel Ross who took over in 2009 are extremely accommodating and helpful, the hotel is very child and pet friendly with a small outdoor play area, and the food is excellent - definitely worth a detour.
+Not surprisingly it has twice won the Scottish Independent Hotelier award.
 You can eat in the hotel dining room but may feel more at ease in your sailing clothes in the Chartroom Bistro and Bar which sadly lost the charts on the walls some years ago - the charts on the blinds are not a good substitute (and you can get a shower here too).
 Personally I find the Bistro a bit of a dull space, the dining room is far preferable for a relaxed evening, maybe because I just like the deep couches and open fire in the lounge where one can peruse the menu over an apéritif (ph 01852 200 233).

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE